Posted on

 • No advanced WooCommerce reports

 • The native WooCommerce reports are very basic.
-They only provide you an overview.
-In order to truly analyze and gain insights, you need to dig deeper into your data.
-So you need to rely on WooCommerce plugins that provide you such advanced reports.
+They only provide you with an overview.
+In order to deeply analyze your business and gain insights, you need to dig deeper into your data.
+And this is why you need WooCommerce plugins that provide you such advanced reports.

-• Reporting on WooCommerce is mainly done for a single store on a single dashboard.
+• WooCommerce reporting primarily gives you data for a single store on a single dashboard.
 This becomes tricky for those who manage multiple stores.
 You have to log in to individual stores to view reports from individual stores.

 Features Putler Metorik Metrilo Advanced WooCommerce Reporting Enhanced Ecommerce Google